 Next on our agenda were the abbey and war graves at Montecassino.
 This stunning abbey was everything I had imagined and more.
 We parked our motorhome in the car park the night before and woke to the most incredible views of the surrounding mountains.
 With so much of our former lives tied up with the military, this was a moving and emotional day.

 Naples, Vesuvius and Pompeii

 Our camper van route of Italy took us south down the A3/E45, a reasonably motorhome friendly autostrada costing around €6 in tolls for the 100km we drove.
 Check this website for information about tolls, roadworks and so on.
-Generally speaking, taking the toll roads, particularly south of Rome is cheaper, easier and quicker than taking the poorly constructed lesser roads.

 Vesuvius and Pompeii were our next stops.
 We were on a mission to get to Sicily and thought we could do both in day…depending on how you like to visit places, it is entirely possible.
 Perhaps check your sat nav on this leg of the journey.
 Naples is legendary in motorhome circles to be avoided, we knew this but because we didn’t check the route we ended up driving through the middle of the port and city for several very stressful hours, which I never want to repeat!
 There is a very convenient motorway exit for Vesuvius, for some reason our sat nav took us to the most inconvenient exit possible!
 We stayed overnight on the slopes of the volcano overlooking the Bay of Naples, which sort of made up for the hideous drive but not quite!

 Having said all that, Naples on foot is a must.
 Use Park4Night to find somewhere to park which does not involve apoplexy and head into this quintessential southern Italian city.
 Naples is glorious once you move past it’s seedy outskirts and a UNESCO World Heritage Site to boot.
 Check out Naples in a Day for ideas and inspiration.